New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Dynamic Unweighted Interval Scheduling on a Single Machine

 \begin{proof} Our goal now is to design an algorithm that maintains \cref{invariant:unweighted-MIS}, which by \cref{lemma:invariant-value} and for $K = \nicefrac{1}{\eps}$ will result in a $(1+\varepsilon)$-approximation of \MaxIS.

 On a high-level, our algorithm will maintain a set of borders.
 When compiling a solution of intervals, the algorithm will not use any interval that contains any of the borders, but proceed by computing an optimal solution between each two consecutive borders.
 The union of those between-border solutions is the final solution.
-Moreover, we will maintain the invariant that every contiguous region has an optimal solution of length $[\frac{1}{\varepsilon}, \frac{2}{\varepsilon})$.
+Moreover, we will maintain the invariant that the optimal solution for every contiguous region is of size within $[\frac{1}{\varepsilon}, \frac{2}{\varepsilon})$.

 In the rest, we show how to implement these steps in the claimed running time.